Yagouus/c-4pm/README.md

 running C-4pm to save some space).
 2. Activate your virtual environment.
 Place yourself on the C-4pm directory `cd /home/citius/c-4pm` and launch the virtual environment `source ./venv/bin/activate`.
+3. Train a Rasa NLU model if you've not done it before.
+This is done with the `rasa train` command.
+More info [here](#training-and-using-your-own-model).
-3. Run the Rasa Actions server: Place yourself in the `actions` folder inside the project root folder with `cd actions` and run the command `rasa run actions`.
+4. Run the Rasa Actions server: Place yourself in the `actions` folder inside the project root folder with `cd actions` and run the command `rasa run actions`.
-4. Run Rasa exposing the REST api: Go back go the main projects directory (`cd ..`) and run the command `rasa run --enable-api`
+5. Run Rasa exposing the REST api: Go back go the main projects directory (`cd ..`) and run the command `rasa run --enable-api`
-5. Run `python main.py` file.
+6. Run `python main.py` file.
-6. Go into your browser to `http://localhost:8080/` and enjoy 🤓.
+7. Go into your browser to [`http://localhost:8080/`](http://localhost:8080/) and enjoy 🤓.

 ### Deploying C-4PM on a server